fred4mcaz/CoNekt/CoNekt.fred.md

 - **Conversation Starters Section** (New Feature):

-  - Title: "Questions to Spark Connection"
+  - Title: "Questions To Get Things Started"
   - 3-5 thought-provoking questions tailored to both users
   - Questions are designed to:
     - Explore shared interests deeply